An electrical apprenticeship is designed to help you master the fascinating and varied world of the electrical industry.

 What qualifications do I need?

-The good news about electrical apprenticeships is that they’re available at all levels, meaning you can choose to train at a skills-level which is appropriate to you and the qualifications you have.
+The good news is that electrical apprenticeships are available at all levels, meaning you can choose to train at a skills-level which is appropriate to you and the qualifications you have.

 Here’s a guide to the typical qualifications you’ll need the different levels of apprenticeships.
 You might find that the actual entry requirements are higher or lower in reality: